The Victim Privacy Argument: Examined

 Doesn't police encryption protect domestic violence victims?

 Current radio protocols already protect victim identity through address-only dispatches and coded language.
-Encryption doesn't add protection—it removes accountability for how officers handle these sensitive calls.
-The real risk to DV victims comes from poor police response, which encryption makes impossible to monitor.
+Encryption doesn't add protection β it removes accountability for how officers handle these calls.
+The real danger to DV victims comes from poor police response, which encryption makes impossible to monitor or document.

 What about broadcasting victim names over the radio?

-Professional police departments haven't broadcast victim names for decades.
+Professional police departments stopped broadcasting victim names decades ago.
 Radio traffic uses addresses, unit numbers, and call codes.
-The privacy concern is largely theoretical—there's no epidemic of victims being harmed because their names were on scanner traffic.
-This argument misrepresents how modern police communications actually work.
+There is no epidemic of victims being harmed because their names appeared in scanner traffic β that simply isn't how modern police radio works.
+The argument misrepresents current practice.

 Can't criminals use scanners to track victim locations?

-This scenario requires a criminal to: own a scanner, know the victim's address to recognize relevant traffic, monitor continuously, and act faster than responding officers.
+That scenario requires someone to own a scanner, know the victim's address to recognize relevant traffic among hundreds of daily calls, monitor continuously, and then reach the location before police do.
 There are no documented cases of this happening.
 Meanwhile, encryption definitively prevents journalists from documenting police failures to protect victims.

 Why do advocates oppose encryption if it might protect even one victim?

 Because encryption demonstrably harms victims by eliminating oversight.
-When police fail to respond, arrive late, or mishandle calls, no one knows.
-The theoretical benefit (unproven victim protection) doesn't outweigh the documented harm (reduced police accountability for the very calls encryption claims to protect).
+When police fail to respond, arrive late, or mishandle calls, no one finds out.
+The theoretical benefit β unproven victim protection from a scenario that has never been documented β doesn't justify the concrete harm of removing accountability for the very calls encryption claims to protect.